coleifer/peewee/docs/peewee/includes/expressions.rst

 Expressions
 -----------

-Peewee was designed to provide a simple, expressive, and pythonic way of executing queries.
+Peewee is designed to provide a simple, expressive, and pythonic way of constructing SQL queries.
 This section will provide a quick overview of some common types of expressions.

 There are two primary types of objects that can be composed to create expressions: